backlineint/drupal-state/README.md

 });
 ```

-Use the {@link drupalState.default.getObject | getObject method} to retrieve an
+Use the {@link DrupalState.default.getObject | getObject method} to retrieve an
 object (think collection or resource in JSON:API terms) from your Drupal API.
 By
 default this will be a simplified deserialized version of the object.
 If you
 provide only the first argument of objectName, a collection of all objects of